 All high school students are welcome regardless of their circumstances so check out our calendar of events below and be sure to come and join us!

 Middle School Youth serve as narrators for the 4 p.m.
 Christmas Eve Pageant.
 High School Youth and returning College Students read and provide music for the 10 p.m.
 Christmas Eve Service.

 Under the director of Julia Wirth, our Director of Children’s Music, the Faith Singers are a choir of our Middle and High School Youth.
-They gather on Sundays at 11:45 a.m. in the Choir Room and offer an anthem in 10:30 a.m.
-Worship on the 1st Sunday of most months.
+They gather on Sundays at 9:30am in a hybrid group that is open to kids and students joining in-person and via Zoom.